Beef Stroganoff Pasta Bake

 Here’s what you will need

+This is a slimmed-down pasta bake which includes quark cheese and reduced fat sour cream.
 You can make this recipe with just sour cream if you prefer.
 It will be higher in calories but also more delicious, I cannot lie!

 • Dried pasta cooked until al dente.
 I used rigatoni (ziti) but other shapes can be used